Sporting Dogs

 The Spanish Water Dog is a versatile, intelligent, and energetic working breed from Spain, known for its curly, woolly coat and exceptional adaptability.
 Traditionally used for herding, hunting, and water work, this multi-talented dog is a loyal companion who thrives in active households.
 Agile, affectionate, and highly trainable, the Spanish Water Dog excels in canine sports, outdoor adventures, and as a devoted family pet.

-Barbet with a thick, curly chocolate-brown coat sitting on a dirt trail in a green forest, looking friendly with its tongue out.
+Wirehaired Vizsla with a golden-rust wiry coat sitting on a dirt trail in a forest, looking alert and friendly with its tongue out.